 PROCEDURE FOR MEMBERSHIP

-- Your first step would be to attend Party with the Pastors and we encourage you to connect within one of our Group ministries.
+- Your first step would be to attend Step 1 and Step 2 and we encourage you to connect within one of our Group ministries.

 - After a period of time in a Group, any person professing personal faith in Jesus Christ as Lord and Saviour who has expressed their commitment visibly by being baptized, is welcome to complete a Membership Application and return it to the office for further review and follow-up.

 - Once the application for membership is received the next step is an interview, during which time you will share your testimony of conversion to Christ, your baptism, and ask any remaining questions about the church.

 - Your name will be posted at the church for a period of two weeks.
 During this period, members are encouraged to clear up any relational or other difficulties which could hinder your ministry among us.
 This is to be done in the spirit of Matthew 18:15-17.

 - At the end of the two-week period approved candidates will be welcomed into membership.

 Baptism and communion are the two ordinances required in the church.
 We believe Christian baptism by immersion in water is a public identification with Jesus Christ in His death, burial, and resurrection.

 Although baptism is not required for salvation, it is commanded of all believers and is for believers only (Matthew 28:19-20; Acts 2:38, 41; Acts 18:8).
 Scripture shows a person was baptized after personally receiving forgiveness of sin by accepting Jesus Christ.
 The waters of baptism are a symbol of death, burial, and resurrection to newness of life that happens when a person becomes a new creation in Christ (Colossians 2:12; 2 Corinthians 5:17; Romans 6:1-4).